ItsaMeTuni/calendar-server/README.md

-This project aims to develop a fast and easy to setup calendar backend that complies with RFC 5545 and exposes a RESTful API for manipulating events and calendars.
+This project aims to develop a fast and easy to setup calendar backend that exposes a RESTful API for manipulating events and calendars.

 **Why?** Because Google Calendar's API, which seems to be the best option for a calendar backend at the moment, sucks.
 And because it's fun :)